Octatum/katartico/content/projects/balam.md

   ## Recording and video post production

-  BALAM is the meeting point of the Latin American Entrepreneurship Network, where the best entrepreneurship platforms share their practices and tools.
+  BALAM is the meeting point for the Latin American Entrepreneurship Network, where the best entrepreneurship platforms share their practices and tools.